I was just getting to why the “science” is invalid. It’s about methods. If the methods are not valid, there is NO SCIENCE.

 All the government intrusion, the destruction of the economy, the endless propaganda, has been based on “science”.
 Really?
 The numbers cited to justify all this are totally invalid.
 I didn’t say necessarily wrong.
 But they are definitely invalid to the point that we don’t know the real numbers and can’t know legitimately how to deal with them.

 The first problem is data collection.
-When employing REAL science data collection must be uniform and accurate.
-If in any scientific setting data collection, whether preliminary, observed or final, must be uniform and accurate.
+When employing REAL scienctific data collection must be uniform and accurate.
+In any scientific setting, data collection, whether preliminary, observed or final, must be uniform and accurate.
 But the data used to scare the hell out of you has been anything but.

 New York City routinely added untold numbers to their COVID data collection, especially in the area of fatalities.
 On two days in late May New York reported that they had added over 4000 and 3000 on consecutive days to their death totals.
 In these cases they decided the cause of death was unknown but presumed to be COVID.
 And why would they do this?
 Well, money and politics, of course.